ep1cman/unifi-protect-backup/CONTRIBUTING.md

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in README.md.
+Put your new functionality into a function with a docstring.
+If adding a CLI option, you should update the "usage" in README.md.
 3. The pull request should work for Python 3.9.
 Check https://github.com/ep1cman/unifi-protect-backup/actions and make sure that the tests pass for all supported Python versions.